 contracts (est.)

-Net long β bullish reversal
+Net long β bullish reversal extends

 WTI NYMEX Long / Short Ratio